Carl-Vini/Carl-Vini/README.md

 I haven't delved into the backend yet.
 I have some familiarity with HTML, CSS and JavaScript.
 My next steps are to start with the backend and learn more about React, Angular and others.

-I am currently looking for a job vacancy in the programming area in the junior modality
+I am currently looking for a job vacancy in the programming area as a Front-End Dev.

 <!---